Noah Becker

 Noah Becker (born 1970) is an American and Canadian artist, writer, publisher of Whitehot Magazine of Contemporary Art, and jazz saxophonist who lives and works in New York City and Vancouver Island.
-He has written for Art in America Magazine, Canadian Art Magazine, VICE, Interview Magazine, The Guardian UK, and the HuffPost.
+He has written for Art in America, Canadian Art, VICE, Interview, The Guardian (UK), and the HuffPost.

 Early life and education

-Becker was born in Cleveland, Ohio and grew up on a 40-acre farm on Thetis Island, off the coast of British Columbia, Canada.
-He moved with his family to Victoria, British Columbia, at age 15, after their house burned down.
+Becker was born in Cleveland, Ohio, United States, and grew up on a 40-acre farm on Thetis Island, off the coast of British Columbia, Canada.
+He moved with his family to Victoria, British Columbia, at the age of 15, after their house burned down.
 He had little early formal education and did not attend high school.
 He was a student at Victoria College of Art, and completed a year studying saxophone at Humber College, before moving to New York in 2004, where he befriended saxophonist Ornette Coleman in 2011.
-Becker made a short film with Coleman available to watch on Youtube.
+Becker made a short film with Coleman available to watch on YouTube.

 Whitehot Magazine of Contemporary Art

 Becker is the founder and editor-in-chief of Whitehot Magazine of Contemporary Art, an online contemporary art magazine that was established in 2005.
-Becker has published over 700 art writers generating over 6500 articles on contemporary art in Whitehot Magazine.
-Notable art writers and critics who have written in the past or currently write for Whitehot Magazine include: Shana Nys Dambrot, Paul Laster, Donald Kuspit and Anthony Haden-Guest.
-Becker has interviewed or collaborated with hundreds of prominent contemporary artists including: Frank Stella, Neo Rauch and Spencer Tunick.
+Becker has published more than 700 art writers, generating in excess of 6,500 articles on contemporary art in the magazine.
+Notable art writers and critics who have written in the past or currently write for Whitehot Magazine include Shana Nys Dambrot, Paul Laster, Donald Kuspit and Anthony Haden-Guest Becker has interviewed or collaborated with hundreds of prominent contemporary artists, among them Frank Stella, Neo Rauch and Spencer Tunick.

-The Best Art in the World: 20 Years of Noah Becker's Whitehot Magazine - a 200 page hardcover compilation of 80 articles from Whitehot will be published internationally by Anthem Press in July 2025.
+The Best Art in the World: 20 Years of Noah Becker's Whitehot Magazine – a 200-page hardcover compilation of 80 articles from Whitehot will be published internationally by Anthem Press in July 2025.